Dartmouth-Data-Analytics-Core/DAC-RNAseq-pipeline/README.md

 - Alignment using [*Hisat*](https://daehwankimlab.github.io/hisat2/) or [*STAR*](https://github.com/alexdobin/STAR)
 - Quantification with [*Featurecouts*](http://subread.sourceforge.net/) and [*RSEM*](https://deweylab.github.io/RSEM/)

-All of these tools can be installed in the [conda environment](https://docs.conda.io/en/latest/).
+All of these tools can be installed in a [conda environment](https://docs.conda.io/en/latest/) or on paths available to a computing server.
 As input, the pipeline takes raw data in FASTQ format, and produces quantified read counts (using *HTSeq-Count* or *RSEM*) as well as a detailed quality control report (including pre- and post-alignment QC metrics) for all processed samples.
 Quality control reports are aggregated into HTML files using *MultiQC*.

 ## Implementation
 The pipeline uses Snakemake to submit jobs to the scheduler, or spawn processes on a single machine, and requires several variables to be configured by the user when running the pipeline: